 What Is Buprenorphine? – Buprenorphine is a synthetic opioid that works as a partial opioid agonist and is an active ingredient in both Suboxone and Subutex.
-Although buprenorphine has some mild analgesic properties, it is most often used in the U.S. as a treatment for opioid addiction, as people do not experience drug cravings or opioid withdrawal symptoms when using it.
-They also cannot get high on other opioids, because the corresponding receptors are blocked by buprenorphine.
+Although it has some mild analgesic properties, it is most often used in the U.S. as a treatment for opioid addiction, as people do not experience drug cravings or opioid withdrawal symptoms when using it.
+They also cannot get high on other opioids, because the corresponding receptors are blocked.

 Buprenorphine, as an opioid replacement therapy, is similar in many ways to methadone, but there are also some significant differences between the two medications that have led to buprenorphine’s popularity.